Ryan East

-Ryan Henry East (born 7 August 1998) is an English professional footballer who plays for League Two club Bradford City as a midfielder.
+Ryan Henry East (born 7 August 1998) is an English professional footballer who plays for Rochdale as a midfielder.

 Career

 Reading

 On 1 July 2016, East signed his first professional contract with Reading, extending it on 6 July 2017.
 On 12 March 2019, East signed a new contract, until the summer of 2021, and made his first team debut for Reading, becoming the 50th graduate from the club's academy.

 Swindon Town

 On 7 August 2021, East signed for Swindon Town on a one-year contract following a trial.
 East was released at the end of this one-year deal following defeat in the play-offs.

 Bradford City

 On 27 May 2022, East joined Bradford City on an initial two-year deal.

+Rochdale

+On 14 August 2023, East joined Rochdale on a season-long loan.
+The transfer was made permanent in December 2023.

+On 7 August 2024, East signed a new contract until the summer of 2026.